 Canadian national industry associations and trade organizations may access up to $250,000 in annual funding.
-We will cover up to 50% of eligible costs for new or expanded international business development (IBD) activities that benefit an entire industry: organization’s members and non-members alike.
+We will cover up to 50% of eligible costs that support new or expanded international business development (IBD) activities related to commercial export for the benefit an entire industry: organization’s members and non-members alike.

 What activities do we fund?